- Deadline for submission is 30th June 2018.

-- Please submit 3 images.
+- Please submit up to 3 images.
 All must be taken by yourself.

-- Send all 3 images as attachments to one single email, to email@example.com.
+- Send images as attachments in one single email, to [email protected].
 No other way of submitting will be accepted.

 - The filename of each image must include the surname of the entrant.

 - Images should be lo-res jpegs, with a maximum file size of 1 MB.

 - We will request hi-res versions of any shortlisted images in due course.
 So please do not submit images for which you do not have hi-res versions.
 See ‘Shortlist’ section below.

 - Images should be accompanied by brief caption info, stating the entrant’s full name, photo location and date, what is happening in the image and, if you like, a title.

 - Images that have been significantly manipulated or altered in post-production (e.g. with Photoshop) will be disqualified.
 See below.
 The judges’ opinion on this is absolute.